Thursday, 30 July 2015

 37. Trout Mask Replica - Captain Beefheart and his Magic Band (1969)

 Perhaps the granddaddy of all surreal, experimental rock and blues, Trout Mask Replica, was released as a double album in mid-1969 to universal acclaim, but completely ignored by the mainstream and commercial radio (what could they have possibly played off this anyway?).
 Let's be honest, this colossal achievement of "art rock" and other-worldly avant-garde, was never meant for mass consumption.
 This was, and remains, an album for those who are quite simply non-conformist-minded; outsiders to an all too normal, mundane, inane and generic society of worker bees and consensus-drones.
-The world that Trout Mask Replica comes from is an absolutely alien one to most, predominately oblivious, people living, to this day, utterly, and blissfully, unaware of its existence, and will remain so until the day they die, which the powers that be wouldn't have any other way anyway; a kind of world that they've perpetrated to such an extent that a song like "Dachua Blues" was necessary for Don Van Vliet to write, in all its ironic symbolism.
+The world that Trout Mask Replica comes from is an absolutely alien one to most, predominantly oblivious, people living, to this day, utterly, and blissfully, unaware of its existence, and will remain so until the day they die, which the powers that be wouldn't have any other way anyway; a kind of world that they've perpetrated to such an extent that a song like "Dachua Blues" was necessary for Don Van Vliet to write, in all its ironic symbolism.

 36. Green River - Creedence Clearwater Revival (1969)